 By defining their connection to the coastal environment, students will develop everyday actions they can take to reduce their impact on the marine environment.

 Restrictions: Program is dependent on tides therefore available dates are limited.
-More than 4 classes can be accommodated by special request; only available during a 4 hour program.
+More than 4 classes can be accommodated by special request (only available however for the 4 hour program).

 |Program Location||Ricketts Point Marine Sanctuary|